The new sound of the city – Berlin Current presents young, unconventional, and experimental pop music from Berlin.

 SHAPE — Sound Heterogeneous Art and Performance in Europe

-A new 3-year initiative co-funded by the Creative Europe programme of the European Union, the SHAPE project reunites 16 European non-profit organisations active within the ICAS – International Cities of Advanced Sound network to create a platform that aims to support, promote, and exchange innovative and aspiring emergent musicians and interdisciplinary artists with an interest in sound.
+A 3-year initiative co-funded by the Creative Europe programme of the European Union, the SHAPE project reunites 16 European non-profit organisations active within the ICAS – International Cities of Advanced Sound network to create a platform that aims to support, promote, and exchange innovative and aspiring emergent musicians and interdisciplinary artists with an interest in sound.

-For two years now, CTM Festival has supplemented its 10-day presentation of concerts, club nights, exhibitions, and lectures with a carefully curated print magazine relating to and expanding on the specific edition's thematic and aesthetic focus.
+Since 2014, CTM Festival has supplemented its 10-day presentation of concerts, club nights, exhibitions, and lectures with a carefully curated print magazine relating to and expanding on the specific edition's thematic and aesthetic focus.
 Each CTM magazine edition brings together contributions by curators, music journalists, researchers, theorists, musicians, and artists.
 It includes interviews, dialogues, academic essays, poetic reflections, excerpts from festival-related texts, and reproductions of visual art either from the exhibition or by artists whose work engages with the festival theme in compelling ways.

 SoCCos – Sound of Culture, Culture of Sound